shipshapecode/shepherd/CONTRIBUTING.md

 2. Clone your forked project by running `git clone git@github.com:{
    YOUR_USERNAME }/shepherd.git`
 3. Run `yarn` to install node modules
-4. Test that you can build the source by moving/renaming the existing `dist` directory and running `yarn build`
+4. Test that you can build the source by running `yarn build` and ensure the `dist` directory appears.
-5. Assuming everything went well, you should now have a `dist` directory that matches the one you moved in step 4

 ## Writing code!